montacerdk/montacerdk/README.md

 ### 🙋🏻‍♂️ Montacer Dkhilali

-- 💻 I'm a Full Stack Web Developer, I love JavaScript and its Ecosystem.
+- 💻 I'm a Full Stack Web Developer, I love JavaScript and its Ecosystem
-- 🖌 I'm a professionnel drawer and painter, checkout my [Portfolio on Instagram](https://instagram.com/montacerart)
+- 🖌 I'm a professional drawer and painter, checkout my [Portfolio on Instagram](https://instagram.com/montacerart)
-- 💜 I love to draw and watch historical and scientific documentaries.
+- 💜 I love to draw and watch historical and scientific documentaries

 ---